Tunisia - Economy

 Tunisia has a relatively well-developed infrastructure that includes six commercial seaports and seven international airports.
 Eight Arab and foreign groups were shortlisted for the construction, financing, and exploitation of a deep water port project at Enfidha (approximately 100 miles south of Tunis).

 Average annual income per capita in Tunisia is over $3,851.
 On July 1, 2010, the minimum monthly legal wage for a 48-hour week was raised to TND 272.480 ($179.56) and for 40 hours to TND 235.040 ($154.89).

-While Tunisia's growth rate has averaged 5% over the past decade, its development goals require an average 6%-7% growth rate.
+While Tunisia's growth rate has averaged 5% over the first decade of the 21st Century, its development goals require an average 6%-7% growth rate.
 In 2009, real GDP growth was 3.1% and inflation was 3.7%, down from 5.1% the previous year.
-According to official figures, Tunisia has 13.3% unemployment, but it is generally believed to be much higher in some regions.
+According to official figures, Tunisia had 13.3% unemployment, but it is generally believed to be much higher in some regions.
 Despite the present low rate of population growth, a demographic peak is now hitting higher education and the job market.
 Tunisia has invested heavily in education, and the number of students enrolled at university has soared from 41,000 in 1986 to over 357,472 in 2009.
 Providing jobs for these highly educated people represents a major challenge for the Government of Tunisia.

 |Join the GlobalSecurity.org mailing list|